Food & Farming Program

 - Whatcom County Farm Tour Free & self-guided farm tour, always the second Saturday in September

 Creating strong business relationships

 - Chef Farm Tours Chef/buyer farm tours, farm walks and workshops throughout the year.

-- Workplace CSAs We connect businesses with farmers and resources to set up weekly CSA deliveries to their workplace
+- Farm Fresh Workplaces We connect businesses with farmers and resources to set up weekly farm deliveries (CSAs) to their workplace

 Growing a sustainable, thriving food system

 - Food to Bank On A beginning farmer business training project, connecting new farms with markets, farmer mentors, and fresh food deliveries to local food banks & shelters

 - Collaboration We work with the partners in the farming & food community by hosting group efforts, facilitating meetings, events and projects.

 - Read about local farms, local food business, and related food system issues or trends in the media to keep everyone in the local food loop!

 Good Food IS Good Business!

 Many thanks to our 2014 Program Sponsors and Funders who help ensure the Food & Farming Program continues!